flecorre/nodejs-manga-scrapper/README.md

 bot.start((ctx) => ctx.reply(ctx.chat.id));
 bot.startPolling();
 ```
-Launch this JS script and type /start in your bot chatroom
+Launch this JS script, open a chatroom with your bot and type /start

 * Create a .env file in root folder and add both token and chat id: